tradecloud/tradecloud-docs-api-v2/buyer/ship-goods.md

 Usually this is indicator is set in the `order-response` by the supplier but in some cases a buyer requires to set it.
 {% endhint %}

-## Mark as shipped by resending an order
+## Mark as shipped by resending an order using the `/order` API

-The order or line can be marked as shipped by setting `indicators.shipped` on either order or line level and updating the order.
+The order or line can be marked as shipped by setting `indicators.shipped` on either order or line level and updating the order using the `/order` API resource.

 {% hint style="info" %}
 If you provide a `shipped` indicator on order level, **ONLY** the lines provided in this order message will be shipped.